Sea-Watch 3 migrant ship enters Lampedusa, captain arrested

 While five European countries on Friday agreed to take in the migrants, permission for the Dutch-flagged Sea-Watch 3 to enter port and disembark the migrants did not come.

-Sources at the interior ministry, headed by Italy's far-right Matteo Salvini, said he was waiting for precise guarantees on "numbers, timelines and means" of the migrant redistribution before allowing them off.
+Sources at the interior ministry, headed by Italy's far-right Matteo Salvini, had said he was waiting for precise guarantees on "numbers, timelines and means" of the migrant redistribution.

+In the meantime, prosecutors in Sicily launched a probe into Rackete on suspicion of aiding illegal immigration.

 "Even though in the afternoon the prosecution has opened an investigation against me, at the same time they notified us that they will not help to bring the rescued off the ship," Rackete said in a video statement on Twitter.